18F/identity-pki/doc/adr/0004-aws-regions.md

 ## Alternatives Considered

-US-West-1 was considered but rejected due to the significant number of natural and man made disaster risk shared with US-West-2.
+US-West-1 was considered but rejected due to the significant number of natural and man made disaster risks shared with US-West-2.

 US-East-1 was considered but rejected due to its role as a sort of "super region" for AWS, as well as its historic performance.